 If you’re looking for what to do in Tioman Island and you’re a wildlife lover, don’t miss its turtle conservation centre.

 Being nature lovers, we weren’t going to leave without visiting the Juara Turtle Project.
 Immediately upon our arrival, we were welcomed by one of the sea turtle project centre’s workers.
 He introduced us to the valuable conservation work they do at this Malaysian turtle sanctuary.
-We browsed the centre’s comprehensive exhibition, which outlines how many of the island’s turtle nest beaches have been destroyed and why the remaining population is endangered.
-Sadly, it’s mostly because of human interference and carelessness.

-We were guided into the cordoned-off area that is usually only frequented by the volunteers.
 Here we met Jo, a giant turtle who the volunteers have raised by hand, as she is blind.
 The staff member assured us that, while Jo cannot see, she enjoys gentle human contact.
 Soon, Jo will be moved to a larger and more comfortable tank, built thanks to funding from a large water company.

-Then it was time to see the hatcheries.
 The sea turtle hatching locations are in a fenced-off section of the beach.
 Volunteers collect turtle eggs from beaches around the island, where they would otherwise be vulnerable to a variety of threats.
 They place these eggs in the hatchery for incubation, where the sea turtle eggs can hatch in safety.
-Each nest contains around a hundred eggs.
-Once one of these Tioman turtles starts to hatch, the rest will follow suit within minutes.

 By chance, just as we were watching the hatchery, one of the little critters had decided that it was time to emerge.
-We new that the other 99 or so baby sea turtles would soon start hatching too.
+We knew that the other 99 or so baby sea turtles would soon start hatching too.

 All the volunteers became excited, knowing that their work was about to be rewarded, as they welcomed these new precious lives into the world.

-The volunteers got busy ensuring that each turtle was checked, measured and accounted for.
-They kindly invited us to join them on the beach at sunset.
-That evening, they would be helping these brand new sea turtle babies on their natural, instinctive path into the wilderness of the sea.
 This is the final chapter in the conservation centre’s role for each turtle.
 That is, until the few surviving females become pregnant and search Pulau Tioman for somewhere to lay their eggs.
 Then, the process starts again.

 It felt like a ceremony, as around fifty of us lined the beach in anticipation.
 One of the staff members gently angled the large box containing the turtles, so they could make their way out.